Frequently Asked Questions

 A: When you call any agency looking for in-home caregivers, it is important that you ask them a few questions first:

-- Is the agency licensed by BOTH the Department of Labor and the Department of Public Health, as required by the State of Illinois?
+- Is the agency licensed by the Department of Labor, as required by the State of Illinois?

 - If you are talking to an agency that is listed as a corporation or an agency that is incorporated, does the agency have a licensed Counselor, as required by the Department of Labor?